jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/creating-an-update-strategy-for-distributed-cloud-update-orchestration.rst

 **Partial-Apply** state, you must create an update strategy for |prod-dc|
 Update Orchestration.

+After a patch (update) has been **applied/removed/committed** on the Central Cloud's RegionOne, the subclouds are audited and their patching sync status is updated.
+This can take up to 15 minutes.

+If the Subclouds are in a **Managed** state and if the patching sync status is "out-of-sync", it can be orchestrated.

 .. rubric:: |context|

 Only one update strategy can exist at a time.
 The strategy controls how the